 (15) Applications to stay or compel arbitration and affirm or disaffirm arbitration awards and related injunctive relief or appeals pursuant to W.S. § 1-21-801 through 1-21-804 or 1-36-101 through 1-36-119, involving any of the foregoing enumerated issues.
-Where any applicable arbitration agreement provides for an arbitration to be heard outside the United States, the monetary threshold set forth in this subsection shall not apply.
+Where any applicable arbitration agreement provides for an arbitration to be heard outside the United States, the monetary threshold set forth in paragraph (b) of this rule shall not apply.